 Retrieves necessary information for registration, deregistration or rights acquisition information.
 See DrmInfoRequest for more information.

 DrmInfoStatus* processDrmInfo(int uniqueId, const DrmInfo* drmInfo);

 processDrmInfo() behaves asynchronously and the results of the transaction can be retrieved either from OnEventListener or OnErrorListener.

 The association of DRM content and the license is required to allow playback of DRM content.
 Once the association has been made, the license will be handled in the DRM framework so the Media Player application is abstracted from the existence of license.

 int checkRightsStatus(int uniqueId, const String8& path, int action);

 Save DRM rights to the specified rights path and make association with content path.
-The input parameters are DrmRights to be saved, rights file path where rights are to be saved and content file path where content was saved.
+The input parameters are the DrmRights to be saved, the rights file path where rights are to be saved, and the content file path where content was saved.

 status_t saveRights(int uniqueId, const DrmRights& drmRights, const String8& rightsPath, const String8& contentPath);